adamsilver/mff/index.md

 * It's got a submit button
 * Each control has a label
 * It embraces the native browser behaviour
-* It uses a fieldset and legend for grouping controls.
+* It uses a fieldset and legend for grouping

 ### Well guess what, motherfucker: